 - Valentine’s Weekend 1999 - February 14, 2022

 How many times have you heard about the “heroes of the faith” – people like David, Jeremiah, Moses, Deborah, and Paul?
 It’s easy to look at the great figures of the Bible and think, “Wow, they must have really understood something about God that I don’t.”
 I think more than anything, we look at these figures and wonder how they were able to find God’s strength and do the extraordinary feats that we remember them for.

-However, it doesn’t take feats of biblical proportions to make us wonder garnering God’s strength.
-How often have you heard stories from people in your church about people having heroic faith, strong perseverance, or peace in the midst of turmoil, disease, divorce or even death?
+However, it doesn’t take feats of biblical proportions for us to access God’s strength.
+How often have you heard stories from other Christians about having heroic faith, strong perseverance, or peace in the midst of turmoil, disease, divorce or even death?
 For us, they and their testimonies are present-day examples living through God’s strength.

 Are those people an anomaly?
 Could you find God’s strength the same way in your own life?

 For further insight into God’s strength in our life, let’s turn to Isaiah 40:31(NIV)

 “but those who hope in the Lord will renew their strength.

 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.”

 What do you think when you read this Scripture?
 Do you envision yourself in this passage?

 I want you to stop and think about this verse and reflect on your understanding and how you live it out.